 For example, think of the sinking, and yet accelerating, feeling that races through your body when you realize you can’t locate your keys!

 The emotional chemical upheaval only lasts for approximately six seconds but from there, our thinking takes over and we roll into feelings – feelings that are often fuelled by a mix of emotions and last much longer.

 We think and contemplate emotions… we believe, we sense, we make meaning.

 The chemical responses from the emotion are now cognitively processed, and because of that, feelings linger and form associations.

 Consider the lost keys, when it happens again a similar feeling of frustration will surface.
 “Here we go again!”

 Moods certainly gain momentum from emotions and feelings but they also differ because they are not tied to a specific incident.
-Instead, they are accumulative and influenced by a whole host of factors, such as the environment, your physiology, your mental state and focus.
+Instead, they are accumulative and influenced by a whole host of factors, such as the environment, your physiology, your mental state, and focus.

-Moods can last several minutes, hours, and days, but when illness is a factor they can become overwhelming.
+Moods can last several minutes, hours, and days, but when an illness is a factor they can become overwhelming.